 Hugh O’Neill limped back to Tyrone after the defeat at Kinsale knowing full well that things had dramatically changed for him and what allies he had left.
-Hugh Roe was gone, leaving Tyrconnell in the hands of his less capable brother, Rory, and there were no more friends to be found outside Ulster or Connacht.
-Having lost substantial numbers of men at Kinsale and maybe more in the long march home, O’Neill now faced the indignity of watching his remaining armies disintegrate rapidly, dwindling to less than a thousand by the middle of 1602.
+Hugh Roe O’Donnell was gone, leaving Tyrconnell in the hands of his less capable brother, Rory, and there were precious few friends to be found outside Ulster or Connacht.
+Having lost substantial numbers of men at Kinsale and more in the long march home, O’Neill now faced the indignity of watching his remaining forces disintegrate rapidly, dwindling to less than a thousand by the middle of 1602.
 This came from a mixture of submissions, those deciding that the English victory was inevitable and not worth contesting and those who figured that they were needed more at home than in a war that had already taken many years from them.
-O’Neill’s gallowglass element in particular had been practically wiped out at Kinsale, and they would never really rise again as a fighting force in Ireland, the mercenary culture in Ireland now to be eradicated by the English.

-But as 1602 progressed from a drab winter and into a dismal Spring, O’Neill and his allies did not go crawling on their knees to Mountjoy.
-They still had some forces, they still had terrain advantages and they still had hope that Hugh Roe’s mission to Philip III would be successful.
-In the immediate term, the constant threat of Henry Docwra and Niall Garbh O’Donnell had to be dealt with, and after that the inevitable invasion by Mountjoy.
+But as 1602 progressed from a drab winter and into a dismal Spring, O’Neill and his remaining allies did not go crawling on their knees to Mountjoy.
+They still had some forces, they still had terrain advantages and they still had hope that O’Donnell’s mission to Philip III would be successful.
+In the short term, the constant threat of Henry Docwra and Niall Garbh O’Donnell had to be dealt with, and after that the inevitable invasion of Ulster by Mountjoy.
 But the rebels were not giving up the fight yet, even if they no longer had any qualms about the doomed nature of the conflict.

-The aim now, in reality, was not to expel the English from Ireland or make way for a Spanish expeditionary force, but to grind the English down and make them agree to terms.
+The aim now, in reality, was not to expel the English from Ireland (if that had ever been the real aim) or make way for a Spanish expeditionary force, but to grind the English down and make them agree to less harsh terms than they wanted to impose.
 Hugh O’Neill, the ruling O’Donnell’s and the others had all committed treasons and been attainted, so faced execution if they gave up then and there.
 Continuing the struggle, making the English pay for every bit of ground they took, draining the English exchequer dry, these were all ways that could get Elizabeth and Mountjoy to offer suitable terms to O’Neill and the others, much as had been offered to the leaders of the First Desmond rebellion.
 Such terms had been offered before, and been rejected, but the rebels were no longer in a position not to listen.

-For Mountjoy and the English, early 1602 was a much better time.
-The effective threat from O’Neill and O’Donnell was over, the last vestiges of rebellion in Munster were being squashed.
+For Mountjoy and the English, early 1602 was a much better time than the previous few years, when it had seemed that their entire position in Ireland was under threat.
+The existential threat from O’Neill and O’Donnell was over, the last vestiges of rebellion in Munster were being squashed.
 The summer and autumn campaigning season could well see the end of the rebellion.
-Through fresh reinforcements from England to supplement the current force and the Irish kerns that made up a large part of it, Mountjoy alone could afford to field somewhere in the region of 4’000 men himself, with English forces all over the island coming closer to three times that.
-The forts around the borders of Ulster provided a viable means of launching deeper offensives, and the English position around Derry had proved an excellent operation for harassing and pinning down enemy forces.
+Through fresh reinforcements from England to supplement the current army and the Irish kerns that made up a large part of it, Mountjoy alone could afford to field somewhere in the region of 4’000 men himself, with other commands all over the island coming closer to three times that.
+The forts around the borders of Ulster provided a viable means of launching deeper offensives, and the English position around Derry had proved an excellent operation for harassing and pinning down the rebel military.

 Mountjoy had no interest in sticking around Ireland for another few years, fighting a guerrilla war against the last of the rebel forces that could drag on interminably.
 The Irish could always vanish into the mountains and forests when the thousands of English troops available marched by.
 Mountjoy had plans to try and deal with this scenario, but he recognised that the optimal course – for him and for England – was to invite O’Neill to talk and work out a peace deal, on terms advantageous to the English.
 It is a measure of how capable O’Neill was that things got this far.
 Some sources indicate that Mountjoy rather admired O’Neill for his political and martial skill, which might have been part of this leniency, but it was also simply good politics.